botfront/botfront/botfront/docs/guide/rasa/stories/custom_actions.md

 # Custom actions

+## Development

-Botfront supports Rasa custom actions out of the box.
+Botfront makes Rasa custom actions.
+Writing and using custom actions is very easy.

 In your project you should have the following folders: